ncatlab/nlab-content/pages/0/7/6/1/1670/content.md

 ## Examples

-What are examples?
-Better to ask what *isn\'t* an example!
-(Answer: preclosure in a [[pretopological space]], even though some authors call this 'closure'.)
+ {#Examples}

-Of course, the [[closed subsets]] in a [[topological space]] form a Moore collection; then the closure of a set $A$ is its closure in the usual sense.
+The [[closed subsets]] in a [[topological space]] form a Moore collection; here the closure of a set $A$ is its closure in the usual sense.
 In fact, a topological space can be *defined* as a set equipped with a Moore closure with either of these additional properties (which are equivalent):

 *  $Cl(\empty) = \empty$ and $Cl(A \cup B) = Cl(A) \cup Cl(B)$.
 *  $\empty$ is closed, and so is $A \cup B$ if $A$ and $B$ are closed.

 (However, these properties may fail in [[constructive mathematics]]; in fact, a topology cannot be constructively recovered from its closure operation.)

+Notice that a preclosure in a [[pretopological space]], is not a closure in the above sense, even though some authors do call this 'closure'.

 Here are some algebraic examples: